Sort on Published Date;

 Lessee Lowry, who is operating under lease a block on the eighth level of the Gold Coin mine is sending out regular shipments of ore returning values of five ounces to the ton.
 The returns on a small shipment recently received, coming from picked rock, gave the lessee gross returns of $2,600 for the shipment and at the present time there are new consignments out on which returns have not been received.
 The lessee is breaking down in the neighborhood of two carloads a week with single jacks, the vein extending for a width of 12 feet from wall to wall.

-graphic for visual presentation of text On this property there are now some 50 sets of lessees at work and while some are making handsome returns, nearly every lessee is doing far better than working for wages.
+On this property there are now some 50 sets of lessees at work and while some are making handsome returns, nearly every lessee is doing far better than working for wages.

 Internet Source Text Link(s) {Found/Seen/Known]: